-- 29. No additional windows are proposed to the dwelling.
+- 31. No additional windows are proposed to the dwelling.
 The site visit confirmed that the existing windows facing Number 22 Langton Road at ground floor level are much smaller than standard windows and appear to be high level.
-There are two first floor windows one of which is obscured the other is clear. - 30.
-There are no side elevation windows to Number 22 therefore any change of use to the rooms would not cause any harmful overlooking towards the neighbouring dwelling.
-There would also be no additional windows introduced to the rear elevation facing Number 25 Wolverton Road. - 31.
-No adverse impacts would occur from the conversion of this building.
-Regarding Policy CS24 and its supporting text for HMO uses, an overconcentration of HMO uses within a locality can result in a cumulatively materially harmful degree in the view of the LPA if such would exceed 10%.
-In this case, - 32.
-Within the 100m search area 117 dwellings were found with 2 being confirmed as HMOs this provides a local HMO saturation rate of 1.7%.
-When including the application site, this increases to 2.7% which is significantly lower than 10%. - 33.
-It is therefore considered that the use of the property as a HMO would not in this case result in adverse HMO-associated activity / use concerns to a degree that would be detrimental to neighbouring properties.
+There are two first floor windows one of which is obscured the other is clear. - 32.
+There are no side elevation windows to Number 22, therefore any change of use to the rooms in the application property would not cause any harmful overlooking towards the neighbouring dwelling.
+There would also be no additional windows introduced to the rear elevation facing Number 25 Wolverton Road.
+The second-floor accommodation is contained with the roof and lit by roof lights.
+Roof lights predominantly afford skyward or horizontal views and negate the scope for harmful downward overlooking. - 33.
+An overconcentration of HMO uses within a locality can result in a cumulative and materially harmful impact on nearby residential amenity, hence the 10% threshold set out in policy CS24 of the Core Strategy.
+Taking into account the proposed HMO results in a concentration level of only 2.6% of properties being in HMO use which is well below the 10% threshold set out in policy CS 24 of the Core Strategy.
+Given the small concentration levels in the search area and the modest intensification of use of the property from a C3 dwellinghouse to a small C4 HMO it is considered that the proposals will safeguard existing nearby residential amenity in accordance with the aims of policies CS24 and 41 of the Core Strategy and policy BAP8 of the Boscombe and Pokesdown Neighbourhood Plan.